9 Tips to Write Successful Calls to Action

 7. Take Advantage of FOMO

-Numbers can also be used in a different way.
+Numbers can also be used in different ways.
 That is, by taking advantage of the fear of missing out (FOMO).
 FOMO motivates people to take on a limited offer immediately, or else they might miss it and never be able to benefit from it again.

 Give readers such promotions or discounts from time to time, and make sure to mention them in your CTA!
 Use time-sensitive words and specific numbers/dates that imply urgency.
 Provoking FOMO in your CTA is an effective way to get more clicks.

-You only have a limited time catching a reader’s attention.
-So, how do you do that?
+You only have a limited time to catch a reader’s attention.
+So how do you do that?
 With short and punchy copy, of course (but the design also matters – see below).
-Convoluted copy that takes a long time to read is not going to get you those clicks and conversions.
+Convoluted copy that takes a long time to read will not get you those clicks and conversions.

 To that end, the most engaging CTA texts are between 90 and 150 characters.
-Therefore, it’s important to carefully consider your words when crafting CTAs – or other types of ads for that matter.
+Therefore, it’s important to carefully consider your words when crafting CTAs – or other types of ads.

 To begin with, make sure your CTA box has the right visuals to support your message.
 After that, choose contrasting colors that capture your visitors’ attention.
 Many companies match their CTA design and colors with their brand image.

-Finally, if you have your CTA at the top of a webpage, make sure it fits well with the hero image – if your website has one.
+Finally, if your CTA is at the top of a webpage, ensure it fits well with the hero image – if your website has one.
 For example, if it’s an image of a person, that person’s eyes should look at your CTA button.
 The user will subconsciously look at the CTA instead of the image.